oitee/oitee.github.io/_posts/2021-07-30-implementing-stacks.md

 ![pop and push operations](/assets/images/stackPushPop.jpg)

-## Implementing Stacks
+## Implementation

-To create a stack data structure, we need to first write an appropriate constructor function.
+To create a stack, we need to first write an appropriate constructor function.
 Much like how linked lists are created, each new stack data structure can be created by invoking this constructor function along with the `new` function.

 ### Designing the constructor function

 The constructor function will essentially create objects carrying certain common properties.
-Recall that, the [concept of class-based objects](/2021/07/19/creating-objects-in-javascript.html) can be incorporated in JavaScript, by using constructor functions, which can set the common properties which each constituent object will possess.
+Recall that, the [concept of class-based objects](/2021/07/19/creating-objects-in-javascript.html) can be incorporated in JavaScript, by using constructor functions, which can set the common properties which each object will possess.

 Now, we know that we need to be able to insert and delete items as per the LIFO order.
 To do this, we will need to write functions that can carry out the aforesaid `push` and `pop` operations effectively.
 As these functions will be integral to this data structure, they will need to be available to every object created by the constructor function.
 Thus, the constructor will create these functions as properties for each object it creates.
-When functions sit inside an object (as a properties of that object), they are called 'methods'.
+When functions sit inside an object (as properties of that object), they are called 'methods'.

 Apart from creating methods, the constructor will also need to provide a space to store the data items, which the requisite methods can access.
 To this end, we can either rely on arrays or linked lists.

-Thus, from the above discussion, it is clear that to implement a stack data structure, we need to write a constructor function, which will have two components: a) a set of methods, that carry out the requite operations associated with stacks, and b) a container for holding the data items to be stored inside a stack.
+Thus, from the above discussion, it is clear that to implement a stack data structure, we need to write a constructor function, which will have two components: a) a set of methods, that carry out the requisite operations associated with stacks, and b) a container for holding the data items to be stored inside a stack.

 Thus, the constructor function, that relies on linked lists, would look something like this: